PRINCE-OBOT/WEB-NOTE/JavaScript.md

 //learning how to append element or values with destruction, rest or spread?

-//1. check the container type of bracket, if its tgat if an array or object.
+//1. check the container type of bracket, if its an array or object.

-//In this cade we have an array follow immediately by an object. so what to do? make sure to destructure the array first. const [indexOne, ...restOfArr] = data // the index one of data has been extracted also known as destructuring. secondly: instead of nanually declaring each variable for each element index, i use the rest operator. let appendingInfo =[
+//In this case we have an array follow immediately by an object. so what to do? make sure to destructure the array first. const [indexOne, ...restOfArr] = data // the index one data has been extracted also known as destructuring. secondly: instead of manually declaring each variable for each element index, i use the rest operator. let appendingInfo =[
   {...indexOne, skills:[...indexOne.skills, "Grid"]}, restOfArr ]